vgantena-rythmos/selenium-cucumber-poc/README.md

 - Run Uncrustify on uncrustify code ```scripts\Run_uncrustify_for_sources.bat``` make sure that the source code is Uncrustified.

 - After all the above steps commit the code and raise PR (Pull Request)
+- After all the above steps commit the code and raise PR (Pull Request)